Timeplex Inc. - Specimen Stock Certificate

 From the New York Times:

-The Unisys Corporation said today that it would sell Timeplex Inc., a computer networking subsidiary, for $207 million to a joint venture led by Ascom Holding A.G., a Swiss telecommunications and automation concern.
+The Unisys Corporation announced today its decision to divest Timeplex Inc., a subsidiary specializing in computer networking, for $207 million to a joint venture spearheaded by Ascom Holding A.G., a Swiss firm focused on telecommunications and automation.

-Unisys, a military contractor and the nation's third-largest computer maker, said the sale, which should close before September, would help trim its debt, which stood at $3.43 billion at the end of March.
-Unisys lost $551 million last year on revenues of $10.1 billion, largely because of big interest payments.
+Unisys, recognized as a military contractor and the third-largest computer manufacturer in the United States, indicated that the transaction, expected to finalize before September, would assist in reducing its debt, which was reported at $3.43 billion as of the end of March.
+The company incurred a loss of $551 million last year on revenues amounting to $10.1 billion, primarily due to substantial interest payments.

-The deal for Timeplex, based in Woodcliff Lake, N.J., and other real estate transactions this quarter would put the company's total asset sales at more than $500 million since early 1990.
+The agreement concerning Timeplex, located in Woodcliff Lake, N.J., along with other real estate deals this quarter, would elevate the total asset sales of the company to over $500 million since the beginning of 1990.

-In the last month, Unisys also announced the sale of its Detroit office building and 31 surrounding acres and said it would sell 2.2 million shares of its Japanese subsidiary, Nihon Unisys Ltd. Last week, the company said a subsidiary, the Unisys Credit Corporation, had sold $131 million in lease-receivable backed certificates.
-Industry analysts said Unisys also appeared to be trying to sell its military business.
+In the past month, Unisys has also disclosed the sale of its office building in Detroit along with 31 adjacent acres, and it plans to sell 2.2 million shares of its Japanese subsidiary, Nihon Unisys Ltd. Last week, the company reported that its subsidiary, Unisys Credit Corporation, had sold $131 million in lease-receivable backed certificates.
+Industry analysts have suggested that Unisys may also be exploring the sale of its military division.

-"Despite an extremely difficult economic environment since our asset sale program began in early 1990, we have realized $170 million in cash, primarily from real estate sales, through March 31, 1991," said James A. Unruh, the Unisys chairman and chief executive.
+"In spite of an exceptionally challenging economic climate since the initiation of our asset sale program in early 1990, we have generated $170 million in cash, mainly from real estate transactions, up to March 31, 1991," stated James A. Unruh, the chairman and chief executive of Unisys.

-Tom Willmott, an analyst at the Aberdeen Group in Boston, called Timeplex one of Unisys's "rubies," and said the company might have to sell more of its better assets to protect its "milk and butter" subsidiaries.
+Tom Willmott, an analyst at the Aberdeen Group in Boston, referred to Timeplex as one of Unisys's "rubies," and expressed that the company might need to divest more of its valuable assets to safeguard its essential subsidiaries.

-But he cautioned that the sale might not be as helpful as it appeared.
-"When you divide it up and sell it off, you still end up in debt," Mr. Willmott said.
+However, he warned that the sale might not be as beneficial as it seems.
+"When you break it down and sell it off, you still find yourself in debt," Mr. Willmott remarked.

-Unisys bought Timeplex in January 1988 with $330 million in Unisys stock.
-The company employs 2,300 workers in more than 40 countries.
+Unisys acquired Timeplex in January 1988 for $330 million in Unisys stock.
+The company currently employs 2,300 individuals in more than 40 countries.

 Stock and Bond Specimens are made and usually retained by a printer as a record of the contract with a client, generally with manuscript contract notes such as the quantity printed.
 Specimens are sometimes produced for use by the printing company's sales team as examples of the firm’s products.
 These are usually marked "Specimen" and have no serial numbers.